Proud of our Reviews

 St Bartholomew's Hospital, W Smithfield, London EC1A 7BE

-Central London contains all the main London railway termini for travel to all parts of Great Britain, including for example London Paddington and London Euston.
-It also contains virtually all the tube lines as well as the DLR.
+Central London contains all the main London railway termini, for travel to all parts of Great Britain, including, for example, London Paddington and London Euston.
+It also contains virtually all the tube lines and the DLR.
 Red buses are numerous and Victoria Coach Station is the main terminus for coach travel to diverse parts of the country.
-Finally although no motorway actually runs through the area, it is the 'start' of many roads which eventually become motorways, such as Oxford Street (M40) and Cromwell Road (M4).
+Finally, although no motorway actually runs through the area, it is the 'start' of many roads which eventually become motorways, such as Oxford Street (M40) and Cromwell Road (M4).

 Distance to Airports from Central London (as Trafalgar Square)